 "I'm having a hard time deciding what to go to.
-The quality of speakers and the kinds of topics offered are really great," said Denise Pope, a lecturer at the Stanford Graduate School of Education, in between sessions.
-Misasha Suzuki Graham, who moderated the cornerstone panel on equity and belonging, echoed Pope's sentiment.
-"I love the energy of this conference.
-It feels really invigorating, people are here to learn," Graham said.
-After a four-year-long hiatus due to the COVID-19 pandemic, the return of ILC proved challenging but rewarding for the planning team, who prepared for the conference over the course of five months.
-"It's been a really well-received and attended conference in the past, so being able to bring it back this year was really important to us," said Chamorro.
+The quality of speakers and the kinds of topics offered are really great," said Denise Pope, a lecturer at the Stanford Graduate School of Education, in between sessions. conference in the past, so being able to bring it back this year was really important to us," said Chamorro.
 For the next ILC, Koning looks forward to having more planning time.